-It is my pleasure to present the Ministry of Advanced Education, Innovation and Technology and Minister Responsible for Multiculturalism 2013/14-2015/16 Service Plan.
+It is my pleasure to present the Ministry of Advanced Education Revised 2013/14-2015/16 Service Plan.

 Post-secondary institutions across British Columbia are renowned for the excellence of their programs and the graduates they produce.
-Their reputation is well-founded and our government is pleased that this excellence continues to attract students domestically and from countries around the world.
+Their reputation is well-founded and our government is pleased that this excellence continues to attract students, both domestically - and from countries around the world.

-We recognize that we live in a global economy and our International Education Strategy is providing significant economic benefits to our institutions and to our communities, as students contribute new ideas and fresh perspectives that will foster new economic opportunities.
+We recognize that we live in a global economy and our International Education Strategy is providing significant social, cultural and economic benefits to our institutions and to our communities, as students contribute new ideas and fresh perspectives that will foster new opportunities.

 The B.C.
 Jobs Plan is a key tenet of our government's policy to meet British Columbia's economic needs now, and for future generations.
-We are in a time of transformation where the resource industries that drove the province's economic growth are still a key economic force, but the importance of the burgeoning knowledge-based economy can not be overstated.
-To meet these challenges we are investing in a Skills and Training Plan and a post-secondary education system that will offer students programs that are responsive to current employer needs and flexible enough to adapt to future labour market demands.
+We are in a time of transformation where the resource industries that drove the province's economic growth are still a key force, but the importance of the burgeoning knowledge-based economy can not be overstated.
+To meet these challenges we are investing in a Skills and Training Plan and a post-secondary education and training system that will ensure programs are responsive to current employer needs and are flexible enough to adapt to future labour market demands.
+For example, we are embracing new opportunities in quality assurance that build on the strengths of the existing system and maintain our province's leadership role in quality assurance.